RazorCMS/DeepAnalyzer/README.md

-Thong's experimental area to play with some cute ideas.
+Experimental area to try some cute ideas.